ARP 2600: Korg ARP 2600 FS

-Hardware re-issues and recreations

 On January 10, 2020, Korg Inc. of Japan reissued the ARP 2600 as the ARP 2600 FS, a faithful reproduction of the original 1972 gray version.
 The re-issue adds features, including: the ability to select between the 4012 and 4072 filter types found in the 1970s versions, balanced XLR outputs, MIDI, a basic sequencer / arpeggiator, and a flight case for travel.
 The keyboard included is based on the original 3620 keyboard which now provides aftertouch.
-In 2022, Korg introduced a smaller version of the 2600 called the 2600M, which was identical to the FS but 40% smaller.

-Behringer's 2600
+Behringer 2600

 In 2020, Behringer released its own updated variant.
 In contrast to the original ARP or the versions produced by Korg, the following features are different or new: